occopus/docs/sphinx/source/user-doc-createinfra.rst

   ``subnet_name``
     Optional in case the network type is "private".
 The name of the subnet to use for the container.
 If not specified, the Azure ACI resource plugin will allocate a subnet.

-OCCI
-^^^^
-  ``type: occi``
-    Selects the occi resource handler.
-It requires the occi client to be installed locally.
-  ``endpoint``
-    The endpoint (url) of the occi cloud interface.
-  ``os_tpl``
-    The identifier of the VM image on the cloud.
-  ``resource_tpl``
-    The identifier of the instance type to be used to instantiate the VM image on the target cloud.
-  ``public_key``
-    Optional.
-The public ssh key to be deployed on the target virtual machine.
-  ``link``
-    Optional.
-List of compute or network resources to be attached to the VM.
-Using this option enables one to attach additional disk images or public networks to the VM.
-  ``name``
-    Optional.
-A user-defined name for this resource.
-Used in logging and can be referred to in the :ref:`authentication file <authentication>` to distinguish authentication to be applied among resources having the same type.

 CloudBroker
 ^^^^^^^^^^^
   ``type: cloudbroker``